Brain tumor: Children

 In the United States more than 28,000 people under 20 are estimated to have a brain tumor.
 About 3,720 new cases of brain tumors are expected to be diagnosed in those under 15 in 2019.
 Higher rates were reported in 1985–1994 than in 1975–1983.
 There is some debate as to the reasons; one theory is that the trend is the result of improved diagnosis and reporting, since the jump occurred at the same time that MRIs became available widely, and there was no coincident jump in mortality.
 Central nervous system tumors make up 20–25 percent of cancers in children.

 The average survival rate for all primary brain cancers in children is 74%.
 Brain cancer is the most common cancer in children under 19 and results in more deaths in this age group than leukemia.
 Younger people have worse prognoses.

 The most common brain tumor types in children (0–14) are: pilocytic astrocytoma, malignant glioma, medulloblastoma, neuronal and mixed neuronal-glial tumors, and ependymoma.

 In children under 2, about 70% of brain tumors are medulloblastomas, ependymomas, and low-grade gliomas.
 Less commonly, and seen usually in infants, are teratomas and atypical teratoid rhabdoid tumors.
 Germ cell tumors, including teratomas, make up just 3% of pediatric primary brain tumors, but the worldwide incidence varies significantly.

 In the UK, 429 children aged 14 and under are diagnosed with a brain tumour on average each year, and 563 children and young people under the age of 19 are diagnosed.

 Research

 Immunotherapy

 Cancer immunotherapy is being actively studied.
 For malignant gliomas no therapy has been shown to improve life expectancy as of 2015.
+Brain cancers do not respond to immune checkpoint blockade, due to the intrinsic feature of low immunogenicity, leading to less T cell infiltration to the tumor.